pulsar-edit/pulsar-edit.github.io/docs/download.md

 ## Cirrus CI binaries

+Binaries are produced by [Cirrus CI](https://cirrus-ci.com/github/pulsar-edit/pulsar) for each commit to the Pulsar repository.
+These binaries are to be considered dev/beta releases and allow you to test out the very latest work being done on Pulsar before it is added to a full release.

 See below for links to the latest binaries for each OS.
 If you want to download manually or pick a binary from another fork then follow the [manual instructions](#manual-download).